Rodgers' return vs. Oklahoma still resonates 50 years later - WHIZ News

 “Everybody talks about the clip, but the guy that was chasing him wasn’t going to catch him,” Switzer said.
 “He was going to score anyway.
 I don’t know if there was a clip on it or not, but it wouldn’t have affected the play.”

 As big as that moment was, Rodgers points to a play he made later that was more important in his eyes.
-On a third-and-eight from the Oklahoma 45 and the Huskers clinging to that 35-31 lead with just under five minutes left, Rodgers made a sliding catch on a pass from Jerry Tagge for a first down.
+On a third-and-eight from the Oklahoma 45 and the Huskers trailing 31-28 with just under five minutes left, Rodgers made a sliding catch on a pass from Jerry Tagge for a first down.

 “The biggest play of the game, although that (the return) was the most exciting play, was just a 10-yard catch in the fourth quarter to allow us to keep the ball, keep from giving up the ball back to them, and we were able to run the clock down far enough to win,” Rodgers said.